O-Minimal Invariants for Discrete-Time Dynamical Systems: Introduction

 It is worth emphasising that, whilst in general there cannot exist a smallest o-minimal invariant, the family of truncated cones that we define plays the r\^{o}le of a `minimal class', in the sense that \emph{any} o-minimal invariant must necessarily contain some truncated cone.
 We make all of these notions precise in the main body of the paper.

-The work that is closest to ours in the literature is~\cite{FOOPW17}, which considers the same kind of loops as we do here, but restricted to the case in which the halting set $F$ is always a rational singleton.
-The authors then exhibit a procedure for deciding the existence of semi-algebraic invariants.
+The works that are closest to ours in the literature are~\cite{FOOPW17}, \cite{FOOPW19}, and \cite{FLOOPW19}, which consider the same kind of loops as we do here, but restricted to the case in which the halting set $F$ is always a rational singleton.
+The authors then exhibit procedures for deciding the existence of semi-algebraic invariants (\cite{FOOPW17,FOOPW19}) and semi-linear invariants~\cite{FLOOPW19}.
 The present paper has a considerably broader scope, in that we deal with much wider classes both of invariants and halting sets.
-From a technical standpoint, the present paper correspondingly makes heavy use of model-theoretic and number-theoretic tools that are entirely absent from~\cite{FOOPW17}.
-It is interesting to note, however, that the question of the existence of semi-algebraic (rather than o-minimal) invariants in the present setting appears to be a challenging open problem.
+From a technical standpoint, the present paper correspondingly makes heavy use of model-theoretic and number-theoretic tools that are entirely absent from the above papers.